 Advantages of Invoice Discounting

-What are the Costs Involved with Invoice Discounting?
+What are the costs or rates of Invoice Discounting?

 You should expect interest of 1.5% to 3.0% above bank base rates plus a management fee of between 0.2% and 0.5% of turnover.
 You should also check if there are termination costs in the contract or other hidden fees.